robomechanics/quad-sdk/global_body_planner/README.md

 The Global Body Planner package has been tested under [ROS] Melodic 18.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

+### Publications

+If you use this work in an academic context, please cite the following publication(s):

+* J. Norby and A. M. Johnson, “Fast global motion planning for dynamic legged robots,” in 2020 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+IEEE, 2020, pp. 3829–3836. ([paper])

+        @inproceedings{Norby2020,
+	  	title={Fast global motion planning for dynamic legged robots}, author={Norby, Joseph and Johnson, Aaron M},
+	  	booktitle={2020 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, pages={3829--3836},
+	  	year={2020},
+	  	organization={IEEE}
+		}

 ### Unit Tests

 Run the unit tests with